 Intracranial Hematoma

 An intracranial hematoma occurs when blood vessels rupture inside the skull, causing bleeding or blood clots among surrounding tissue.
-Blood clots may become trapped between the skull and brain’s outer membrane or inside the brain tissue itself.
+Blood clots may become trapped between the skull and the brain’s outer membrane or inside the brain tissue itself.
 Patients may require life support and surgery to avoid dying.

 Penetration